ABILab-CUHK/VisionFM/README.md

 cd VisionFM
 pip install -r requirments.txt
 ```
+## 1. Finetuning
+If you want to utlize our weights to fine-tune on your data, please refer to this [instruction](./Fine-tuning/README.md).

 ## 2. Pretraining
 In this step, you can pretrain your own VisionFM encoders on your data.
 Please follow the instructions below to start pretraining.